DanDevel/BadgerInteractive/README.md

 ACCESS_TOKEN_SECRET=''
 BEARER_TOKEN=''

+# step by step tweet workflow:
+this is what the bot will do.

 1 - choose a random time between 5 and 15 minutes.
 2 - choose a random language 'en' or 'fr'